Great Missenden: History

-Gipsy House in Great Missenden was the home of author Roald Dahl from 1954 until his death in 1990, and still remains in the family, and many local scenes and characters are reflected in his work.
-Dahl is buried at St. Peter and St. Paul's Church and children still leave toys and flowers at his grave.
-In June 2005 the Roald Dahl Museum and Story Centre opened in Great Missenden to honour the work of Dahl.
+Gipsy House was the home of author Roald Dahl, from 1954 until his death in 1990, and still remains in the family.
+Many local scenes and characters are reflected in his work.
+Dahl is buried at St. Peter and St. Paul's Church; his children still leave toys and flowers at his grave.
+In June 2005, the Roald Dahl Museum and Story Centre opened in the village to honour his work.

-Robert Louis Stevenson, the writer of famous works such as Treasure Island and the Strange Case of Dr Jekyll and Mr Hyde, stayed a night at The Red Lion, now 62 High Street, in Great Missenden in October 1874, which he wrote in an essay called "An Autumn Effect".
+Robert Louis Stevenson, the writer of famous works such as Treasure Island and the Strange Case of Dr Jekyll and Mr Hyde, stayed a night at The Red Lion, now 62 High Street, in October 1874, which he wrote in an essay called "An Autumn Effect".

-The espionage novelist David Cornwell, who wrote as John le Carré, noted in a posthumously published introduction to a 2021 reissue of his first novel, Call for the Dead, that "I lived in Great Missenden in those days and commuted to Marylebone station".
+The espionage novelist David Cornwell, who wrote as John le Carré, noted in a posthumously published introduction to a 2021 reissue of his first novel, Call for the Dead, that "I lived in Great Missenden in those days and commuted to Marylebone station."

-The village is home to the private Gateway School, Great Missenden Combined School and The Misbourne secondary school.
-Many children attend the local grammar schools in nearby Amersham, Chesham, Little Chalfont and High Wycombe, as well as other leading local preparatory schools.

-Given its quaint and historic high street, the village has been used extensively as a filming location for TV drama Midsomer Murders.
-During 1980, Hammer Film Productions filmed a small series of horror films for television, many of them filmed in and around Great Missenden.
-Of note is the episode "Rude Awakening" starring Denholm Elliott who plays an Estate Agent trapped in a recurring nightmare.
+Geography

+Great Missenden is located in the centre of the Chilterns Area of Outstanding Natural Beauty.
+The source of the river Misbourne is to be found just north of the village, although its upper reach runs only in winter and the perennial head is in Little Missenden.

+The following villages and hamlets lie within or close to Great Missenden: